Paulmayock/pauls-potatoes/README.md

 - I want a clear and easy to understand way of ordering online
 - I want the spreadsheet to be clear and easy to read.

+## Design

+Flow chart to be added

+## Features

+### Greeting

+When the program is run the user receives a welcome message and the option to place an order

+### Menu

+The user is prompted to choose which type of potato they would like, fries, baked or roasties by entering the corresponding letter

+The potato option will also show the price for each option.

+Once the letter is entered the program will display a message of what type of potato chosen the user is given the option to pick what topping they would like between 5 options.
+The user chooses the option by selected the corresponding number ot each option

+Once the user chooses the topping option a message will display what topping they choose.